Moses Yale Beach: Biography

+New York Sun

 The New York Sun, as a penny press journal, brought many innovations to the industry, such as being the first U.S. journal to hire a Police reporter.
 They were also the first newspaper to report crimes and personal events such as suicides, deaths, and divorces, which featured everyday people rather than public figures.
 As the early developers of the craft of reporting and storytelling, they changed journalism, and brought a new business model focused on mass-production and advertising rather than subscriptions.
 With the breakthrough of selling their newspaper for a penny, a very low price affordable to most, it got New Yorkers from all walks of life reading the news and stay informed.
 They also launched hoaxes with the aim of attracting attention, such as the Great Moon Hoax of 1835 or The Balloon-Hoax.
 Theses innovations led the journal to eventually become the most successful newspaper in America.

 James Gordon Bennett Sr., intrigued by the success of the New York Sun, would go on and copy the paper and found his own journal in 1835, naming it the New York Herald.
 Through his 10 years of proprietorship, Moses would expand the four-page paper from three to eight columns.
-He would also later develop horse, rail, and pigeon services to accelerate the speed of news-gathering into his New York offices.
-According to historian Elmo Scott Watson, Moses invented print syndication in 1841 when he produced a two-page supplement and sold it to a score of newspapers in the U.S. northeast.
-He also became the major shareholder in four banks and started being a banker himself, establishing banks in the states of New York, New Jersey, Pennsylvania, Maryland, and Florida.
-During the California Gold Rush, he sent the Apollo storeship with his sons Henry and John to San Francisco, and equipped the vessel to become a profitable business venture.
-He also later acquired the American book publishing company Harper Brothers.
-The ruins of the ship are now buried in the underground of the Old Federal Reserve Bank Building of San Francisco, and two rooms are named after the ship.
+He would also develop horse, rail, and pigeon services to accelerate the speed of news-gathering into his New York offices.
+He established a ship news service in association with other organizations to obtain news from Europe, acquiring the steamboat "Naushon".